taehyunnkim/fail2ban-aws-waf/README.md

 * AWS CLI must be installed and your access credentials must be setup as specified in AWS CLI docs (either through a ~/.aws/config or through an environment variable). ** IF someone would like to update the code to use AWS composer package, I'm sure that would make many people's lives easier **
 * A WAF IP Sets rule must be created and associated with your application load balancer in AWS
-* Make sure that the credentials you've configured in AWS for the AWS CLI allow read/write to ACL resources.
+* Make sure that the credentials you've configured in AWS for the AWS CLI allow read/write to WAF resources.
 * Your nginx logs must log the X-Forwarded-For header instead of the ELB IP address.
 Instructions on how to do so are found below.

 Installation